 If you try to google the term, you will find many definitions provided by software companies and TMS solution vendors.
 For instance, Oracle defines TMS as a logistics platform that uses technology to help businesses plan, execute, and optimize the physical movement of goods, both incoming and outgoing, and making sure the shipment is compliant, proper documentation is available.
 Gartner sees it as a system used to plan freight movements, do freight rating and shopping across all modes, select the appropriate route and carrier, and manage freight bills and payments.

-Whatever the definition you like the most, the main idea behind the concept is to provide companies with an ability to automate and simplify the tendering and booking process as well as to consolidate all the information regarding freight movements in one place to be able to plan and execute transportation operations in the most efficient and cost effective manner.
+Whatever the definition you like the most, the main idea behind the concept is to provide companies with the ability to automate and simplify the tendering and booking process as well as to consolidate all the information regarding freight movements in one place to be able to plan and execute transportation operations in the most efficient and cost-effective manner.

 Put simply, the technology allows companies to convert data into information vital for better decision-making and achieving greater effectiveness and efficiency of logistics operations.